ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
-* If you want to add more capacity disks, select the **High Performance with Intel Optane** check box.
+* If you want to add more capacity disks, select the **High Performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.

 #### NFS storage
 {: #mcv_ordering-availability-zones-storage-nfs}